kkarimi/bergen/welcome.md

-# Welcome to Bergen Markdown Viewer
+# Welcome to Bergen Markdown reader

-This is a beautiful, minimal Markdown viewer for macOS built with React Native.
+This is a beautiful, minimal Markdown reader for macOS built with React Native.

 ## Features